-Unidentified Ramadi resident: "Huge crimes happened at night.
-Huge crimes (targeting) people inside their shops.
+Unidentified Ramadi resident: "Huge crimes happened at night, huge crimes (targeting) people inside their shops.
 They only sell and buy, they are neither resistance nor terrorists.
 They are not from all these things.
-These bodies, 25 bodies committed no serious crime or guilt."
+These bodies, 25 bodies, committed no serious crime or guilt."

-Doctors say the number of dead increased because US roadblocks made it difficult to reach the victims.
+Doctors say the number of dead increased because U.S. roadblocks made it difficult to reach the victims.
 The Pentagon has not commented on the attack.

 In Israel, a Palestinian rocket fired from the Gaza Strip has killed an Israeli civilian and critically wounded another in the town of Sderot.
-Militants linked to both Hamas and Islamic Jihad took responsibility, calling the attack an act of revenge for Israel’s killing of eighteen civilians in Beit Hanoun last week.
+Militants linked to both Hamas and Islamic Jihad took responsibility, calling the attack an act of revenge for Israel’s killing of 18 civilians in Beit Hanoun last week.
 The attack marks the first time a Palestinian rocket has killed an Israeli since July of 2005.

 Saul Arellano: "I want President Bush to stop capturing and detaining people so that my mother and other people stay together in the United States."